carougen/crypto/book/src/intro.md

 2. Add your crate with `Cargo.toml`, `src/lib.rs`, and `examples/`
 3. Update the `[workspace]` members in the root `Cargo.toml`
 4. Send a pull request!

----

-Dive in to see theory come alive in Rust & happy coding!